zerounix/webjar-bpmn-js-jsfdemo/README.md

 mvn
 ``

 This will download everything and compile it.
-The jetty will fire up and deploy the webapp.
+Then jetty will fire up and deploy the webapp.

 Now point your browser at http://localhost:8080

-hope this is useful for you guys ;)
+Hope this is useful for you guys ;)